cpwood/Pico-Go-Web/content/docs/help/commands.md

 Runs the Python content of the open file on the Pico board without transferring the file itself.
 Useful for debugging.

+Note that a soft reset of the board _is_ performed before the code starts running.

 ### Run current selection

 Runs the selected lines of Python code on the Pico board.

 This can be used to step though your code on a line-by-line basis, and allows you to inspect and debug your code.

+Note that a soft reset of the board _isn't_ performed before the code starts running.

 ### Delete all files from board